nyanpasu64/exotracker-cpp/src/audio/DESIGN.md

+*Note that this document is probably out-of-date and no longer useful.*

 Dependency graph of .h files.
 Top-level headers `#include` nested headers.

 All paths are relative to src/audio/.
 Paths starting with / are relative to src.